luoshao23/CFA/level_1/Financial_reporting_and_analysis.md

 ### valuation adjustments

+## financial statements and supplementary information
++ balance sheet
++ statement of comprehensive income
++ statement of changes in equity
++ cash flow statement
++ financial notes and supplementary schedules: note disclosures include information about the following:
+    * financial instruments and risks arising from financial instruments
+    * commitments and contingencies
+    * legal proceedings
+    * related-party transactions
+    * subsequent events (events that occur after the balance sheet date)
+    * business acquisitions and disposals
+    * operating segments' performance
++ management commentary of management's discussion and analysis (MD & A) publicly held companies typically include a section in their annual reports where management discusses a variety of issues of concern, including:
+    * the nature of the business
+    * past results
+    * future outlook
++ auditor's reports
+    financial statements presented in companies' annual reports are generally required to be audited (examined) by an independent accounting firm in accordance with specified auditing standards.
+The independent auditor then provides a written opinion on the financial statements. under ISAs, the objectives of an auditor in conducting an audit of financial statements are:
+    1. to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement
+    2. to report on the financial statements, and communicate as required by the ISAs, in accordance with the auditor's findings.

+### classification
++ classified balance sheet: a balance sheet organized so as to group together the various assets and liabilities into subcategories (e.g., current and non-current)
++ liquidity based presentation: a liquidity-based presentation rather than a current/non-current presentation, is used when such a presentation provides information that is reliable and more relevant.
+With a liquidity-based presentation, all assets and liabilities are presented broadly in order of liquidity.

 ## accounting systems
 ### flow of information in an accounting system
 + general ledger(总分类账): collection of all business transactions sorted by account in an accounting system